Ironman 70.3 Bike Training: 10 Tempo Sessions

 Sharpen Pacing Strategy: Practice pacing changes and finishing strong.

-Dial in Nutrition: Simulate fueling needs under race-intensity stress.
+Dial in Nutrition: Simulate fuelling needs under race-intensity stress.

 How often should I do tempo rides?